L&YR Class 27: Ownership changes

+The whole class passed to the London, Midland and Scottish Railway (LMS) at the beginning of 1923, and they were subsequently numbered in two blocks.
+Nos.
+12083–12467 (385 locomotives) comprised those operating on saturated steam, including those rebuilt with Belpaire boilers as well as those retaining round-top boilers; the two types were numbered in order of age, regardless of the boiler type.
+Nos.
+12515–12619 (105 locomotives) comprised those built with superheaters in 1906–12 (42 locomotives) in order of age, followed by those rebuilt from saturated locomotives in 1913–22 (63 locomotives) in approximate order of rebuilding.
+These 490 locomotives formed the bulk of the 540 0-6-0 tender locomotives (out of 1,651 L&YR steam locomotives in total) handed over by the L&YR to the LMS.

 It is a tribute to the soundness, usefulness and simple practicality of Aspinall's design that 300 of the class passed into the ownership of the London, Midland and Scottish Railway (LMS) and around 50 were operating in British Railways (BR) service in summer 1960.
 British Railways took ownership of 235 of the class in 1948 and renumbered them 52088-52529 (with gaps) by the addition of 40000 to their LMS numbers.

-32 locomotives were loaned to the Railway Operation Division during World War I, all of them were eventually returned once the war had ended.
+Withdrawal of the saturated locomotives began in 1931, and of the superheated locomotives in 1934.
+By the end of 1940, 154 had been withdrawn, but there was a pause during the war with none being withdrawn during the years 1941–44.
+At the end of 1947, there were 245 saturated and 37 superheated locomotives left.
+Withdrawals recommenced in 1945 and continued until the last superheated locomotive was withdrawn in 1957 and the last saturated locomotive in 1962.

 Preservation

 One locomotive, 1895-built L&YR number 1300 (later LMS 12322 and BR 52322) has survived and is preserved at the East Lancashire Railway.
 It is owned by Andy Booth and its most recent overhaul was completed in 2021.

-The rebuild

-The rebuild of the Class 27 was the L&YR Class 28, designed by George Hughes.